OUR MISSION STATEMENT

 For their own safety, please do NOT show your child how to use the green exit button to release the main school door.

 It is the policy of the Governing Body that the school adopt a simple school uniform.
-The uniform consist of grey trousers, skirt or pinafore, a white polo t-shirt and royal blue sweatshirt or cardigan.
+The uniform consist of grey trousers, skirt or pinafore, a white polo t-shirt and royal blue sweatshirt or cardigan with school logo.
+The children need to wear sensible black school shoes (not trainers) and grey or white socks or tights.
 Polo t-shirts, sweatshirts and cardigans embroidered with the school logo are available to order through school.
 We also sell book bags and kit bags with the school logo.
 Orders can be placed with the school office or at school events.

 Please ensure that your child is dressed suitably, according to the season and the weather.
 All clothing should be marked with the child’s name.
 This should include hats, gloves, boots etc.

 For Physical Education lessons all children are expected to wear black shorts and a plain white t-shirt.
-Children in Key Stage 2 also require a PE hoodie and black jogging bottoms.
-These items are optional for Key Stage 1 pupils.
-All children need to bring pumps to school or indoor trainers (not trainers that they wear in the playground).
+Children in from Year 2 upwards also require a PE hoodie and black jogging bottoms.
+These items are optional for Year 1 pupils.
+All children need to bring pumps to school or indoor trainers as well as outdoor trainers from Year 2 upwards.
 The PE kit and footwear should be named and be kept in a suitable bag that can be kept on their pegs.
 Please ensure that none of the above items are too loose or baggy for safety reasons and that all items are clearly named.
 PE kits will only be taken home every half term to be washed so that the children can have access to their kits at anytime of the week.

 For safety reasons the children are not allowed to wear jewellery in school, including pierced hooped/dangling earrings.
 Also, we ask that long hair is tied up.